 Over the past 21 years I have had the opportunity to work extensively with people who have non-conforming gender identities.
 Gender identity differs from sexual orientation.
 Gender identity relates to one’s fundamental, internal sense of whether one is female, male, bi-gendered, or gender-fluid.
 Transgender is a broadly applicable word applying to cross-dressers, transgender and transsexual individuals, intersex individuals, and others who live in non-conforming gender roles.

 Individuals seek counseling services and therapy at many different stages of their gender journey.
 Some individuals come to therapy to explore feelings of being “different” that may have to do with their sense of gender.
 Other people come to therapy knowing that they are transgender but struggling with self-hatred or non-acceptance from within themselves or rejection by loved ones.
 Many are seeking to find a safe place to express their thoughts and feelings and make decisions for their own personal future.

 I work respectfully and confidentially with individuals everywhere along the gender spectrum.
 My approach is non-judgmental and non-directive.
 I do not tell people what gender they should identify as nor what path to take in expressing their gender.
 I see my role as providing information, education, support and providing clients with the options available to them in living their lives in more authentic and fulfilling ways.

 I also help individuals with coming out to family members and friends, overcoming internalized trans-negativity, accessing support systems and community, and understanding all that is required and involved for accomplishing gender transition, if they choose this path.
-Transition steps involve assessment, counseling, hormonal therapy, and surgical interventions, if desired.
+Transition steps involve assessment, counseling services, hormonal therapy, and surgical interventions if desired.
 My approach operates in strong accordance with the WPATH Standards of Care for treatment of transgender and transsexual individuals desiring to transition.